 Liquid facelifts are relatively painless, as local anesthetic may be provided to numb areas at the point of injection.
 Results will be visible immediately and can last anywhere between six and 24 months.
 This procedure is ideal for those who have a relatively small amount of wrinkles or sagging, and those with more advanced aging features may be better off pursuing surgical facelifts.
 Liquid facelifts are often favored over traditional facelifts because they are cheaper, can offer more subtle changes, have less recovery time, and typically result in less bruising.

 So many factors are involved in the aging process, but there are many positive choices we can make to optimize our health and appearance over time.
 While we cannot prevent aging, there are many things we can do to slow down its effects.
 Our aesthetic medicine offerings are here to help you look and feel your best.
 We want our patients to be full of confidence and loving life, and we are here to provide you with a personalized plan to address the lifestyle or aging issues you are experiencing.
 Through our knowledge of medical aesthetics, we can address various problem areas related to aging to reinvigorate your appearance and help you look as young as you feel.

 If you have considered using aesthetic medicine to counter the effects of aging, we would love to discuss the options that might make the most sense to achieve the results you are looking for.
-Contact us today for a free consultation and get started on a plan that is tailored to your specific needs at Heart of Texas Eye Institute.
+Contact us today for a free consultation and get started on a plan that is tailored to your specific needs at Heart of Texas Eye Care.